 Nicotine, which is a compound of more than 40000 chemicals, can be found in tobacco, cigarettes, snuff, cigars,… It makes up 0.6% to 3.0% of the dry weight of tobacco.
 When you inhale tobacco smoke, nicotine is absorbed through the lungs and liver and reaches the brain and blood in about 7 seconds.
 Nicotine is very addictive.
 When you use it once, you find it hard to quit.
 During the withdrawal, you have to face many symptoms like irritability, anxiety, sleeplessness or even delusion..

-Let’s find out how long nicotine can be found in your body after the last time you use tobacco.
+Let’s find out how long nicotine stays in your system after the last time you use tobacco.

 - In blood: When you smoke a cigarette, 1 mg of nicotine enters your blood.
 It will totally be gone within 1-3 days after your last using tobacco.

 - In urine: The urine test normally can detect nicotine level within 3-4 days after the last time you use tobacco.
 However, if you often smoke or you are passive smokers, nicotine can stay for a period of 15 to 20 days in urine.
 After this period, no traces of toxic can be found in your urine.

 - In saliva: It stays in your saliva up to 4 days.

 - In hair: It can stay in hair for months instead of for days.
 It is more surprised that many hair tests can detect nicotine for up to a year.
 However, it is normally found within 1-3 months after you stop smoking.

 There are differences of the time to stay in each part of the body.
 You should know exactly the type of test to calculate the time needed to get nicotine level out of your body.

 Despite the time supplied above, the time it stays in your body can be a little different because there are many factors that can affect like frequency of nicotine usage or the individual variation.

 1. The frequency of usage